 That is, if Meeting Attendees Cooperate…

 Research commissioned by Microsoft says that your brain needs breaks when working over sustained periods and points to back-to-back video meetings as a problem.
-The article goes on to point to new calendar settings in Outlook (Windows and OWA for now, the other platforms are coming) to help users create breaks when they schedule meetings.
+The article goes on to point to new calendar settings in Outlook (Windows and OWA for now, the other platforms are coming) to help users to shorten Outlook meetings to create breaks when they schedule events.
 The idea is that these breaks give users the opportunity to decompress a little before plunging into the maelstrom of their next meeting.
 It’s a nice idea, but one that can only work if everyone attending meetings cooperates to begin and end meetings on time, which is something that human beings fail to do.

 Making Outlook Shorten Meetings

 Outlook has been able to suggest shortened meeting durations for two years (here’s an article by MVP Brian Reid from 2019), with the idea being that people could gain some time back in their day by scheduling 30-minute meetings for 25 minutes and hour-long gatherings for 50 minutes (or whatever you choose).
 What’s different now is:

 - An organization-wide default setting is available to complement the client-side settings.
 The change is described in message center notification MC251866 published on 21 April and Microsoft 365 roadmap item 72215.

 - People can choose to shorten meetings at the start or end of a period by starting late or ending early.

 - The organization defaults or user-selected settings apply to the full range of Outlook clients for Microsoft 365 (after Microsoft upgrades the software).
 Perpetual clients like Outlook 2019 don’t respect the settings.

 For instance, I used version 2104 of Outlook for Windows (the option should be in version 2102 or later of Microsoft 365 apps for enterprise) to choose my preferred options (Figure 1).